DeveloperAlly/Hashnode-Blogs/clden73ta000f08judlerd65d.md

 ### **NFT.Storage**

-NFT.Storage is a public good (aka free) to store NFT Metadata perpetually on IPFS & Filecoin.
+NFT.Storage is a public good (aka free) that makes it easy to store NFT Metadata perpetually on IPFS & Filecoin with either a javascript or http sdk.

 NFT Metadata is a JSON document that looks something like the example below -which is taken directly from the Open Zeppelin docs: